Risk Management

 Risk Management Activities

-Centered on the Chief Risk Officer (CRO), regions, the Corporate Operation unit and other functions are working together to counter the various business risks and implement a PDCA (plan-do-check-action) cycle for risk management activities.
-In order to prevent and minimize damage, Toyota Boshoku strives to identify and manage risks in an integrated manner, and share risks across the whole group.
+Centered on the Chief Risk Officer (CRO), regions, the Corporate Operation unit and other functions are working together to continually implement a PDCA (plan-do-check-action) cycle for risk management, in order to counter the various risks affecting our business.

 We are performing even more effective risk management activities, including monitoring the status of risk response by the Board of Directors.